 Configure Network Performance Monitor for ExpressRoute

 Network Performance Monitor (NPM) is a cloud-based network monitoring solution that monitors connectivity between Azure cloud deployments and on-premises locations (Branch offices, etc.).
-NPM is part of Microsoft Operations Management Suite (OMS).
+NPM is part of Log Analytics.
 NPM now offers an extension for ExpressRoute that lets you monitor network performance over ExpressRoute circuits that are configured to use Private Peering.
 When you configure NPM for ExpressRoute, you can detect network issues to identify and eliminate.

 Monitor loss and latency across various VNets and set alerts

 Monitor all paths (including redundant paths) on the network

 Troubleshoot transient and point-in-time network issues that are difficult to replicate